 |Peninsula Point, MI|

-Description: The Stonington Peninsula stretches south from Michigan’s Upper Peninsula, helping form Little Bay de Noc on the west and Big Bay de Noc on the east.
+Description: Stonington Peninsula stretches south in Lake Michigan from Michigan’s Upper Peninsula, helping form Little Bay de Noc on the west and Big Bay de Noc on the east.
 The bays are named after the Noquet, a group of Native Americans that lived in the area.

-A fourth-order Fresnel lens installed inside the tower’s decagonal lantern room produced a white flash every thirty seconds to guide mariners, but they were warned about a dangerous shoal that extended one-and-a-half miles southward from the peninsula and of Eleven-Foot Shoal, located two-and-a-half miles southwest of the lighthouse.
+A fourth-order Fresnel lens installed inside the tower’s decagonal lantern room produced a white flash every thirty seconds to guide mariners in the area, but they were warned about a dangerous shoal that extended one-and-a-half miles southward from the peninsula and of Eleven-Foot Shoal, located two-and-a-half miles southwest of the lighthouse.

 After short stints of service by the first two keepers, Charles Beggs took charge of the station in 1867 and served until his death in 1887 after having suffered a “profuse hemorrhage from the lungs” in late 1885.
 An unsuccessful attempt was made to secure the position of keeper for Beggs’ widow Mary.